ivancintron/ivancintron-webpage/content/stories.md

 Salivating, almost foaming, I thought he might start seizing over the excitement, but Fido kept composure.

 He's digging through trash like an old geezer with a metal detector, and all the while the smell is more intense.
 He breathes deep and the scent engulfs him.
-The fire, the flame—he has reached his glory.
+The fire, the flame, he has reached his glory.
 Tail wagging in front of his face: the **ass of another dog**.

 The other dog says:
 > "Hey, what’s the big idea bro?!"